-The Bipartisan Infrastructure Law (H.R.
-3684), which President Biden signed into law on November 15, 2021, formally established the National Electric Vehicle Infrastructure (NEVI) Formula Grant Program and the Discretionary Grant Program for Charging and Fueling Infrastructure (The White House 2022).
-These programs will provide states with \$7.5 billion (collectively) in funds to begin building the network of 500,000 public EVSE ports, though it will not necessarily fund all the infrastructure required to meet the Biden administration's goal.
-This goal does not differentiate between DC fast and L2 EVSE ports, and these programs do not dictate how many DC fast versus Level 2 EVSE ports will be funded.
-However, the NEVI Formula Grant Program will initially be focused on building out charging infrastructure along the interstate highway system with DC fast EVSE ports, and the Discretionary Grant Program is expected to fund both DC fast and Level 2 EVSE ports (Federal Highway Administration 2022c).
+Infrastructure (The White House 2022).
+These programs will provide states with \$7.5 billion (collectively) in funds to begin building the network of 500,000 public EVSE ports, though it will not necessarily fund all the infrastructure required to meet the United States' aggressive infrastructure goal.
+Additionally, this goal does not differentiate between DC fast and Level 2 EVSE ports, and these programs do not dictate how many DC fast versus Level 2 EVSE ports will be funded.
+However, the NEVI Formula Grant Program will initially be focused on building out charging infrastructure along the interstate highway system with DC fast EVSE ports, and the Discretionary Grant Program is expected to fund both DC fast and Level 2 EVSE ports, so the Station Locator team expects a significant increase in public DC fast EVSE ports as a result of these programs (Federal Highway Administration 2022).

 Two studies with different EV projection scenarios offer insight into how much public and workplace DC fast and Level 2 charging might be required in the United States to support a growing fleet of light-duty EVs.
 The first study, NREL's 2017 National Plug-In Electric Vehicle Infrastructure Analysis, estimates that a total of 27,500 DC fast EVSE ports and 601,000 Level 2 EVSE ports would be required across the United States to support 15 million light-duty EVs by 2030 (Wood et al. 2017).
 This equates to 1.8 DC fast EVSE ports per 1,000 EVs and 40.1 Level 2 EVSE ports per 1,000 EVs.
 The second study, Atlas Public Policy's 2021 U.S. Passenger Vehicle Electrification Infrastructure Assessment, assumes that 100% of passenger vehicle sales will be electric by 2035, which would result in approximately 57.5 million light-duty EVs by 2030 (McKenzie and Nigro 2021).
-To support these EVs, this study estimates that an additional 252,000 DC fast EVSE ports and 244,000 Level 2 EVSE ports would be required.
-Using the number of installations as of Q1 2021 as a baseline, this results in approximately 269,558 DC fast EVSE ports and 335,266 Level 2 EVSE ports by 2030 and equates to 4.7 DC fast EVSE ports per 1,000 EVs and 5.8 Level 2 EVSE ports per 1,000 EVs.
-For a more detailed discussion of these studies and the different assumptions used to arrive at their respective infrastructure projections, see the Q3 2021 report (Brown, Schayowitz, and Klotz 2022).
+To support these EVs, this study estimates that an additional 252,000 350 kW DC fast EVSE ports and 244,000 Level 2 EVSE ports would be required.
+Using the number of EVSE ports in the Station Locator as of Q1 2021 as a baseline, this results in approximately 252,675 350 kW DC fast EVSE ports and 335,266 Level 2 EVSE ports by 2030 and equates to 4.4 350 kW DC fast EVSE ports per 1,000 EVs and 5.8 Level 2 EVSE ports per 1,000 EVs.
+7 For a more detailed discussion of these studies and the different assumptions used to arrive at their respective infrastructure projections, see the Q3 2021 report (Brown, Schayowitz, and Klotz 2022).

-As of Q3 2022, there were 26,188 public and workplace DC fast EVSE ports and 111,171 public and workplace Level 2 EVSE ports available in the United States (Figure 2).
-Based on NREL's analysis, the number of DC fast and Level 2 EVSE ports installed is 95.2% and 18.5%, respectively, of the way toward meeting projected 2030 infrastructure requirements to support 15 million EVs (Figure 2).
-Based on Atlas' assessment, the number of DC fast and Level 2 EVSE ports is 9.7% and 33.2%, respectively, of the way toward meeting projected 2030 infrastructure requirements to support 57.5 million EVs (Figure 2).
-It is important to note that 58.7% of public DC fast EVSE ports in the Station Locator are on the Tesla Supercharger network and are therefore only readily accessible to Tesla drivers.
-Additionally, as of September 30, 2022, approximately 47% of EVs on the road were Teslas (Experian Information Solutions 2022b).
-When public Tesla EVSE ports are excluded, the number of DC fast and Level 2 EVSE ports currently installed decreases to 39.5% and 16.6%, respectively, of the way toward meeting NREL's projected infrastructure requirements, and 4.2% and 30.9%, respectively, toward meeting Atlas' projected infrastructure requirements.
+As of Q4 2022, there were 28,397 public and workplace DC fast EVSE ports, of which 1,448 had a power output of 350 kW, and 116,994 public and workplace Level 2 EVSE ports available in the United States (Figure 2).
+Based on NREL's analysis, the number of DC fast EVSE ports installed has surpassed projected 2030 infrastructure requirements to support 15 million EVs, while the number of Level 2 EVSE ports installed is 19.5% of the way toward meeting those requirements (Figure 2).
+However, it is important to note that 60.3% of public DC fast EVSE ports in the Station Locator are on the Tesla Supercharger network and are therefore only readily accessible to Tesla vehicles, which make up approximately 47% of EVs on the road as of December 31, 2022 (Experian Information Solutions 2023).
+When public Tesla EVSE ports are excluded, the number of DC fast and Level 2 EVSE ports currently installed decreases to 41.1%